browserengineering/book/book/invalidation.md

 Editing Content
 ===============

-In [Chapter 13](animations.md), we use compositing to enable smooth animation of CSS properties like `transform` or `opacity`.
+In [Chapter 13](animations.md), we used compositing to enable smooth animation of CSS properties like `transform` or `opacity`.
 Some CSS properties, however, can't be smoothly animated in this way, because as they change they not only modify the _display list_ but also the